some-ip-com/open-someip-spec/src/someip-sd.rst

 .. rst-class:: compact

-* Minor Version shall be set to the Minor Version of the service instance offered.
+* Minor Version shall be set to the Minor Version of the service instance that is offered.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_260